 Today, it’s time for some cultural exploration.
-Once you’ve woken up and enjoyed the hostel’s all-you-can-eat free breakfast, get out early and explore the edgy city.
+Get out early and explore the edgy city.
 Berlin has a rich history and it would be a shame not to learn more about it - so dedicate the first day to some sightseeing.
 Plenty of Berlin’s sights can be explored by foot and if you follow a certain route, you’ll be able to tick off Museum Island, the Brandenburg Gate, the Holocaust Memorial and the iconic TV Tower in just a few hours.
 Just make sure to wear comfy shoes as the walk is amazing, but fairly long.

 Start off at Alexanderplatz (very close to the hostel), and walk your way past the Berlin Fernsehturm (the TV Tower), a landmark that plays a prominent part in Berlin’s skyline.
 The TV Tower is the tallest structure in the city, so be sure to take some photos of it from different points in the city.
 The television tower is 46 years old and a whopping 368 metres high.
 It costs €10.50 to get to the top but you’ll be rewarded with spectacular panoramic views of Berlin.
 From there, walk 10 minutes and you’ll reach Museum Island’s Berliner Dom Cathedral.